 So those are the cold, hard numbers behind why businesses want multilingual staff, but there are certain things that studying a language abroad demonstrates on your job application.

-What else does language travel demonstrate on a CV?
+What else does studying abroad demonstrate on a CV?

 Exploring the world on a gap year will naturally bring you confidence, but much more so if you explore in another language.
 The feeling of having your first conversation in another language is unique and encouraging.
 As your language skills develop you will become more and more comfortable in a whole range of situations, with a wide variety of people.